HelenLiu0609/HelenLiu0609/README.md

 Internships
 --
 - Winter 2020 – Summer 2022

 Computational Social Cognition Lab, Nanjing Normal Univeristy

 Research assistant

+- Summer 2023

+Neuromatch Academy- Computational Neuroscience

+Teaching assistant

+Ongoing Projects
+--
+■	__Experiments__

+1. Computational Mechanisms of Value Representation in Risky Decision Making
+2. Decomposing the Decreasing impatience Effect in Delay Discounting
+4. Loss Aversion in Driving

+■	__Meta-research__
+1. Recognition of Registered Reports in Psychology
+2. Meta-analytical Review of the Self-prioritization Effect in the Associative Learning Tasks

 <!---
 HelenLiu0609/HelenLiu0609 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.